LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    Display a date in the format of the given locale.
 The method requires one parameter which is the date value to be formatted.
-When formatting dates, the method accepts up to 3 additional integer flags which specify different date/time formatting types.
+When formatting dates, the method accepts up to three additional integer flags which specify different date/time formatting types.

 The following example creates two locale objects (one for the U.S. and one for